Method SavvyMarketing | Blog

 then, X + Y = Z adds up to a compelling brand story.
 As an example, let’s use one brand many people are familiar with, if not personally then from their television advertising: Apple.
 Using this formula:

-X = Apple stands for technology that isn’t intimidating, is user-friendly and just feels good to use
+X = Apple stands for technology that isn’t intimidating, is user-friendly and just feels

 Y = This is illustrated by happy customers with smiling faces using Apple products to better communicate with those people that they care about